 I am a literary and cultural historian, interested in the contexts and conditions of literary production and reception.
-My current research integrates the cultural histories of literary authorship, political activism, and celebrity through the lens of life-writing scholarship.
+My current research focuses on, and integrates, the areas of literary authorship, celebrity and persona studies, life writing, and digital editing.

 more about me...

 I studied English and History at the universities of Graz, Sussex, and Vienna.
 In 2011, I completed my PhD thesis on the reception of Oscar Wilde’s works on twentieth-century Viennese stages as part of the research project “Weltbühne Wien – World Stage Vienna” and was awarded my doctoral degree under the auspices of the Austrian Federal President (promotio sub auspiciis praesidentis rei publicae).
 I subsequently held positions as a lecturer in English Literature and Culture in the University of Vienna’s English Department and as a senior research and teaching associate in the English Department at the University of Zurich, Switzerland.
-I was a Visiting Research Fellow at the Moore Institute for Research in the Humanities, NUI Galway; a Visiting Scholar at the Oxford Centre for Life-Writing; and have been holding long-standing research associations with the University of Oxford’s English Faculty and The Oxford Research Centre in the Humanities (TORCH).
+I was a Visiting Research Fellow at the Moore Institute for Research in the Humanities, NUI Galway; a Visiting Scholar at the Oxford Centre for Life-Writing and the Centre for British Studies, Humboldt University Berlin; and have been holding long-standing research associations with the University of Oxford’s English Faculty and The Oxford Research Centre in the Humanities (TORCH).

 My research interests include literary celebrity and authorship, life-writing, cultural transfer and reception, literary networks and cosmopolitanism, and, very broadly, the literature and culture of the Victorian Age and the Fin de Siècle.
 I have lectured and published widely on the British and European reception of Oscar Wilde.
 My monograph, Oscar Wilde in Vienna: Pleasing and Teasing the Audience, was published with Brill Rodopi in 2018.